augusthottie/gitops-eks/README.md

 # GitOps on EKS with ArgoCD, Helm, and Full Observability

-A GitOps-driven Kubernetes deployment on Amazon EKS with a complete observability stack.
-Push to `main` and ArgoCD automatically syncs everything, the application, the monitoring stack, custom dashboards, and alerting rules.
+A GitOps-driven Kubernetes deployment on Amazon EKS with a complete observability stack, metrics, logs, dashboards, and alerting.
+Push to `main` and ArgoCD automatically syncs everything.
 Git is the single source of truth.

 ![Architecture](./docs/architecture.png)